 Moving to a new country is an exciting prospect and, if you know the rules, the process will run smoothly.
-You can import your household possessions duty and tax free into Canada, as long as you have owned them for more than six months.
+You can import your household possessions with an international removal company duty and tax free into Canada, as long as you have owned them for more than six months.
 Note that you can’t sell these items for the first 12 months of your life in Canada.

 The following list includes those items that can be imported duty and tax free.
 Single goods with a value of over $10,000, such as a car, are subject to duty and tax on the excess amount.